Create and install a local trusted CA

 Start server with certificates

-Use as an example:
+Use http-server as an example:

 npx http-server --tls \